Harshitawake/Credit-Default-Risk-Prediction-Model-with-LightGBM/README.md

 2. **Model Transparency:** Provides insights into how the model makes decisions, enhancing trust in the model.
 3. **Feature Impact:** Visualizes the impact of each feature on the prediction, allowing for better model diagnostics.

+### Hyperparameter Tuning

+Hyperopt was used for hyperparameter tuning to optimize the LightGBM model.
+Hyperopt is a powerful library for hyperparameter optimization, offering several advantages over traditional methods like Grid Search CV.

+#### Benefits of Hyperopt:

+1. **Efficiency:** Hyperopt uses a combination of random search and Bayesian optimization to efficiently explore the hyperparameter space.
+2. **Scalability:** It can handle a large number of hyperparameters and complex search spaces more effectively than Grid Search CV.
+3. **Performance:** Often results in better model performance due to its ability to find optimal hyperparameter configurations more effectively.

 ## Why LightGBM?

 LightGBM was chosen for this project due to several reasons: